marcusig/woocommerce-product-customizer/src/readme.txt

 = 1.2.21 - 15/Dec/2021 =

 * FEATURE: Possibility to edit the configuration from the cart
+* TWEAK: Set price to 0 if was not found
 * TWEAK: Compatibility with Weglot
 * TWEAK: Prevent lazy loading on the generated images in the order
 * TWEAK: Better compatibility between variable products and the conditional logic add-on